 This article will delve into some of the more specific machine upgrades we’ve implemented on the new Davenport HYBRID machine, on shave tools, chips, conveyors, and casting.

 “Do we have too many skilled set-up people?”
 This is a question you probably never hear at your shop.
 It’s a fact of life in this industry: highly-skilled set-up people are in short supply, and their time is too valuable to waste.

-Shave-tool related skills represent one of the most challenging skills to master.
-Adjusting one of these tools properly is all about feel, and we figure 30% or more of set-up skills and set-up time is dedicated to shave tools, and fixing their problems.
+Shave Tools represent one of the most difficult tools to master.
+We estimate 30% or more of set-up skills and set-up time is dedicated to properly adjusting shave tools.
 Not having to put a shave tool in the machine just makes your set-ups easier and faster.
 It also makes your set-ups and your machines more productive in the long run.
 Opening the “shave” position allows the HYBRID to manufacture what may have been traditionally considered 6-spindle parts on a 5-spindle machine.

 The HYBRID boasts a 22” wide chip conveyor belt built into the base pan.
 The conveyor and pan have been designed as a 360° wash-down system.
 As chips fall onto the sloped pan surfaces, everything is washed down into the chip load zone of the conveyer by the oil.
 You’ll get more chips out of your machine without manual intervention, and those chips will be drier.
 This way, you don’t have to spin all that oil back out, and keep replenishing your sump.